NT-Van-Khanh/btl-ejb-project/README.md

 Deploy the generated .war file to the Payara deploy folder.

 **Step 5**: Run the Application
-Access the application via http://localhost:8080/<your_project>.
+Access the application via http://localhost:8080/<your_project>. (ex: http://localhost:8080/BTL-Retail-EJB-war/product-manage)
 Ensure that the required services (EJB, Database, REST API) are running correctly.

 ## Troubleshooting